Last Updated on 01/29/2021

 I’ll be the first to admit, the only thing I really knew about Matera before I visited was that Mel Gibson had been there to film Passion of the Christ… and that was reason enough for me.
-By the end of the day though, Matera had quickly become one of the most unique and beautiful place I have visited in Italy.
+By the end of the day though, Matera had quickly become one of the most unique and beautiful places I had visited in Italy.

 This old gal loved Matera too, but mainly because she was carried everywhere!
 Matera is full of stairs so definitely come prepared.

 After arriving from a 3-hour drive from Naples, we eagerly set out to explore the city named the 2019 European Capital of Culture.
 Coincidentally, we had just got back from Valletta in Malta, the 2018 European Capital of Culture.
 For once we’re ahead of schedule!

 Cave dwellers have inhabited Matera for centuries making it one the first human settlements in Italy.
 People were actually still living in these caves until the 1950s when the city relocated everyone because of widespread malaria and poor living conditions.

 Once an area of poverty for most of the 1900s, Matera is now a fascinating destination rich with culture, amazing restaurants and posh cave hotels.
 The historical Sassi di Matera was named a UNESCO World Heritage site in 1993.
 As we explore the ancient city, I didn’t feel like I was in Italy at times and could see why it’s the film location for movies like Ben Hur.

 Most of the streets are pedestrian only and it’s easy to get lost in the labyrinth of winding staircases and passages.
 Matera is studded with incredible lookout points offering stunning views.